HEPTACOM/heptaconnect-docs/docs/reference/adr/2022-01-24-semver-with-generation-version.md

 ## Context

 We follow [semantic versioning](https://semver.org/) to label our releases with expectations for its users, when upgrading.
-At point of writing updating from a major version includes upgrade options.
+At point of writing updating to a new major version includes upgrade options, that a portals are likely to still work without any changes and storage implementations can continue working on previous storage structures.
-There can be a time in the future, where this upgrading option is not applicable anymore or at a certain complexity level, that is above the current upgrade expectations.
+There can be a time in the future, where these upgrading options are not applicable anymore or at a certain complexity level, that is above the current upgrade expectations.
 Can we put this expectation in semver?

 ## Decision

 Yes, we can.
-The further we go right in a semver version string one expect issues in an upgrade.
+Each semver version part describes a certain expectation regarding the magnitude of changes between two versions.
+A difference in a version part, that is on the left, has more breaking changes than a difference in a version part that is further on the right.
 The first number is already allowed to include breaking changes.
 Increments in the first place are therefore expecting breaks.
 When we add a number on the left side similar expectations are readable from semver although we do not comply completely with semver anymore.